erichare/dissertation/README.md

 * Good designs of GUIs
 * History of Statistics and Computing
-* R didn't initially get recognition, until nobel prize for mathematics
+* R didn't initially get recognition, until 'nobel prize' for computer science (ACM award)

 ## Chapter 1 - Theoretical Considerations for Visual Inference
 This chapter covers the Statistical Methodology portion of my dissertation